n3xtcoder/react-native-starter/README.md

 ## Running on a real device

 You have 2 options:
-* Use the development server: Open `ios/N3xtcoderArya/AppDelegate.m` in Xcode and change `jsLocation` to your current IP address.
+* Use the development server: Open `ios/N3xtcoderArya/AppDelegate.m` in Xcode and change `jsLocation` to your current IP address (output of `ipconfig getifaddr en1`).
 * Use an offline bundle: Open `ios/N3xtcoderArya/AppDelegate.m` in Xcode and comment out the `jsLocation` in Option 1 and enable Option 2 (ie. remove the comment).

 Then select your device in Xcode's build targets and hit run.